-Fiscal year 2008 Motor License Fund appropriations and executive authorizations totaled \$2,751.3 million, an increase of \$185.9 million, an increase of 7.2 percent over fiscal year 2007 expenditures.
-The increased expenditure levels reflect additional funding which was made available from Act 44.
+Fiscal year 2008 Motor License Fund appropriations and executive authorizations totaled \$2,751.3 million, an increase of \$185.9 million (7.2 percent) over fiscal year 2007 expenditures.
+The increased expenditure levels reflected additional funding which was made available from Act 44.
 The Motor License Fund concluded fiscal year 2008 with an unappropriated surplus of \$110.7 million, a net increase of 14.6 percent.